AI Glossary

 attention mechanismtransformerNLP+1

-Self-Improving AI
+Self-Improving AI (SIAI)

-Artificial intelligence systems that can recursively enhance their own algorithms, capabilities, and performance without human intervention
+Artificial intelligence systems that can recursively enhance their own algorithms, capabilities, and performance without human intervention.

 self-improving AIrecursive enhancementAI evolution+2

-Self-supervised Learning
+Self-supervised Learning (SSL)

-A training method where the system learns to predict part of the data from other parts, without human-labeled examples
+A training method where the system learns to predict part of the data from other parts, without human-labeled examples.

 self-supervisedunsupervised learningpre-training+1